 Whether you trim before drying (called wet trimming) or after your buds have dried (dry trimming) depends on several factors, but for the most part, we recommend dry trimming.

-Easily Keep Track Of Your Outdoor Grow Tasks
+Easily Keep Track Of Your Outdoor Cannabis Grow Tasks

-While an outdoor grow doesn’t require the same level of meticulous attention to detail as an indoor grow does, it’s still critical to stay on top of your outdoor grow tasks and ensure your plants are receiving the attention they deserve.
+While growing cannabis outdoors doesn’t require the same level of meticulous attention to detail as an indoor grow does, it’s still critical to stay on top of your outdoor grow tasks and ensure your plants are receiving the attention they deserve.

 Here at Advanced Nutrients, we’re all about helping growers achieve the best harvests possible.
 That’s why we’ve created helpful tools, like the BudLabs app and our online Nutrient Calculator, to help you get the most from your crops.